NetApp/netapp-dataops-toolkit/netapp_dataops_traditional/DESCRIPTION.md

-The NetApp Data Science Toolkit for Traditional Environments is a Python library that makes it simple for data scientists and data engineers to perform various data management tasks, such as provisioning a new data volume, near-instantaneously cloning a data volume, and near-instantaneously snapshotting a data volume for traceability/baselining.
+The NetApp DataOps Toolkit for Traditional Environments is a Python library that makes it simple for developers, data scientists, DevOps engineers, and data engineers to perform various data management tasks, such as provisioning a new data volume, near-instantaneously cloning a data volume, and near-instantaneously snapshotting a data volume for traceability/baselining.
 This Python library can